pytorch/pytorch/docs/cpp/source/notes/tensor_indexing.rst

-It's also important to note that index types such as ``None`` / ``Ellipsis`` / ``Slice`` live in the ``torch::indexing`` namespace, and it's recommended to put ``using namespace torch::indexing`` before any indexing code for convenient use of those index types.
+It's also important to note that index types such as ``None`` / ``Ellipsis`` / ``Slice`` live in the ``torch::indexing`` namespace, and it's recommended to put ``using namespace torch::indexing`` before any indexing code for the convenient use of those index types.

 Here are some examples of translating Python indexing code to C++: